Michigan Labor Laws Guide

 Michigan has passed the so-called “Ban-the-box” law, aimed at providing a fair chance at employment.

-This is done by prohibiting questions about prior arrests that did not lead to conviction during the initial job application, as well as delaying background checks.
+This is done by prohibiting questions about prior arrests that didn’t lead to a conviction during the initial job application, as well as delaying background checks.

 The name of the law refers to banning the “box” on the application form with the question: